samuelorji/scala/topics/templates/objects.md

 * [X] print the string `"Initializing Onion, version 7"`
 * [ ] print something else

-# The second time the runtime encounters a reference to the `Info` object, it will,
+# TODO FIX The second time the runtime encounters a reference to the `Info` object, it will,
-* [ ] instantiate the object
+* [X] instantiate the object
 * [ ] evaluate the value `version`
 * [ ] evaluate the value `name`
 * [ ] print the string `"Initializing Onion, version 7"`
 * [ ] print something else

-# Moving the definition of `description` before the definition of `name` would,
+# TODO FIX Moving the definition of `description` before the definition of `name` would,
-* [ ] cause compilation to fail, due to a forward-reference
+* [X] cause compilation to fail, due to a forward-reference
 * [ ] result in an error at runtime, due to a forward-reference
 * [ ] cause an incorrect message to be printed
 * [ ] not change the behavior at all